sunpy/ndcube/docs/coordinates.rst

 ==========================
 Coordinate Transformations
 ==========================
-In this section we will discuss the many other ways in which the ndcube classes support the integration of data and its coordinates.
+In this section we will discuss the ways in which ND objects support the integration of data and coordinates.
 In doing so we will use the data array and WCS object defined below.

 .. code-block:: python